 The only human cathelicidin antimicrobial peptide, studied for immune defense, wound healing, and anti-biofilm activity.

-LL-37 is a 37-amino acid peptide that represents the only member of the cathelicidin family of antimicrobial peptides in humans.
+LL-37 is your body's only cathelicidin — a 37-amino acid antimicrobial peptide that's part of your innate immune defense.
 It is derived from the C-terminal cleavage of the precursor protein hCAP18 (human Cationic Antimicrobial Protein, 18 kDa) and was first identified in human neutrophils.
-The name derives from its two N-terminal leucine residues and its 37-residue length [1].
+The name is straightforward: two leucines (LL) at the front, 37 amino acids total [1].
 LL-37 is produced by neutrophils, macrophages, epithelial cells, and keratinocytes, particularly during infection and tissue injury.

-Beyond direct antimicrobial activity, LL-37 functions as an immune modulator.
+LL-37 isn't just a bug killer — it's also an immune system conductor.
 It acts as a chemoattractant for neutrophils, monocytes, and T cells, recruits immune cells to infection sites, promotes angiogenesis and wound healing, and modulates inflammatory cytokine production [2].
 Research has shown that LL-37 deficiency correlates with increased susceptibility to infections, particularly in chronic wounds, urinary tract infections, and respiratory infections [4].
-These immunomodulatory properties have generated interest in LL-37 as a research compound for immune support and tissue repair applications.
+That dual role — direct antimicrobial plus immune orchestration — is why LL-37 has attracted so much research interest for immune support and tissue repair.

 LL-37's biological activity spans direct antimicrobial effects, immune modulation, and tissue repair through several distinct but interconnected mechanisms: